GetStream/stream-backend-homework-assignment/README.md

 ### Approach

 - Start with functional requirement and then improve the system for scalability, loose-coupling, and focus on other important metrics
+- Considering the backward compatibility, I have added `v2 versions` of the following APIs, Since the request and response schema has been updated
+  - Create Message
+  - List Messages

 ### Limitations